What you need to do when someone dies

 Before a body is buried or cremated, you need:

-- a medical certificate signed by a doctor, or
+- a medical certificate signed by a doctor or nurse, or

 - a coroner to authorise the release of the body.